logseq/docs/db-version.md

 ### Property Shortcuts

 * `Cmd-p` is useful for quickly adding properties to a block or a page.
 You can create or select existing properties from it.
-   * `Ctrl+Alt+p` on Linux and Windows
+Keybinding is `Ctrl-Alt-p` on Linux and Windows.
 * `Cmd-j` is useful for quickly editing block or page properties from the keyboard.
 After pressing `Cmd-j`, choose which property or property value by typing the letters in the bubble next to it e.g. `c` or `ab`.
 * `p t` toggles displaying all the current node's properties below it.
 This is useful to quickly view properties that are hidden or in a different position.
 * `p i` opens the icon picker to set an icon for the current node.